arsh956/PPS/Assignment PPS.md

 enter a number11
 11 number is prime
 ```
-## 8. Number is negative or positive
+## 8. To check whether number is negative or positive.
 ```C
 #include<stdio.h>
 int main()